 - Once you’ve hit the spending requirements, monitor your email for your official Companion Pass email notification!

-Card Strategy #4 – One personal card and spending/referring
+Card Strategy #3 – One personal card and spending/referring

-- Work on the spending requirement and track your spending closely so you do not meet it too early!
+- Begin working on the spending right away, but DO NOT meet the spending requirement until early January.
+Track your spending closely so you do not meet it too early!
 Do not meet it before January 1st if you want your pass for 2026-2027.

 - After January 1st, refer your player two and/or family and friends to any Southwest card.
 This will earn you 20,000 additional points per person you refer.
+If you refer two people, you’ll have a minimum of 125,000 points.

-Card Strategy #5 – Two passes
+Card Strategy #4 – Two passes

 This uses a two-person (or “player”) strategy to earn two passes with a combination of cards and referral points.

-- Player One then refers Player Two to the Southwest® Rapid Rewards® Premier Business Credit Card sometime after January 1st.
+- Player One then refers Player Two to the Southwest Rapid Rewards® Premier Business Credit Card sometime after January 1st.
 P1 will earn a 20,000-point referral bonus.

 - P2 will work on the spending requirement and hit it as early as possible.